sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 === Behavior of algorithms with infinite input data ===

-What to do for equality comparison of infinite words ?
+What to do for equality of infinite words ?

+What should do
+{{{
+sage: w1 == w2
+}}}
+Two possibilities:

+ 1. test the first XXX letters for finding a difference.
+If find one then returns False otherwise raise an error, "seems to be equal use .is_equal(force=True) to launch the infinite test".

+ 2. test all letters and never return True

 === Finite languages and factor set ===